 Shawn Colvin, Wu-Tang, LeAnn Rimes and Trisha Yearwood were all involved but one artist stole the show.
 That artist was, of course, Aretha Franklin.
 Introduced by Sting, Franklin would pick up the torch left behind by Pavarotti at “literally, a moment’s notice.”

-When ‘Grammy Living Legend’ honoree Luciano Pavarotti contacted the show producers to release the damning news that he was too ill to sing his classic song ‘Nessun Dorma’, the awards ceremony looked to be in a seemingly unavoidable chaotic meltdown.
-Pavarotti was billed as the headline act, the showstopper—things had gone very wrong.
+When ‘Grammy Living Legend’ honoree Luciano Pavarotti contacted the show producers to release the damning news that he was too unwell to sing his classic song ‘Nessun Dorma’, the awards ceremony looked to be in a seemingly unavoidable chaotic meltdown.
+Pavarotti was billed as the headline act, the showstopper.
+Things had gone very wrong.

 Of course, Franklin agreed.
 The performance, as we’ve come to expect from Franklin, has been ranked among the greatest in award-show history.